Federal Mileage Rate

 3. Return of excess: Employees must return any excess reimbursement money they receive back to their employer.

 With an accountable plan, the employer doesn’t have to report the reimbursement as taxable wages on an employee’s W-2 form.
 Also, if the employee's reimbursement equals the expenses incurred, they don't need to claim a deduction.
+If you have questions about how the federal mileage reimbursement is reflected in your W-2 or pay stub, be sure to ask your employer for more information.

 For non-accountable plans (or reimbursement policies that don't meet all accountable plan requirements), employers should establish a detailed mileage reimbursement policy.
 It may require or allow employees to submit actual travel-related expenses instead of using the flat federal reimbursement rate.
 This can be especially helpful if the actual expenses incurred exceed the federal rate.